Meal Charge Standard Practice

 Parents / Guardians will be notified at regular intervals, in writing, by phone, and/or email, if a student’s meal account has an unpaid balance.
 Unpaid balances are due within 10 days of the date of the notice/email/ phone call.
-If this is not possible, contact the Food Service Department and we can work out a payment plan with you.
-It is the responsibility of the parent/guardian to clear your child’s negative meal account.
+It is the responsibility of the parent / guardian to clear your child’s negative meal account.

 If a student is without meal money on a regular basis, the administration will investigate the situation more closely.
 If financial hardship exists, parents and families are encouraged to apply for free or reduced price meals for their child.
-Application for free or reduced-price meals can be found online at Titan School Solutions or a paper application can be picked up at the school or district office.
+Applications for free or reduced price meals can be found online at Titan School Solutions or a paper application can be picked up at the school or district office.

 Below is the specific language that LEAs must include when notifying households about the EITC.
 This language is in RTC Section 19854: